work4code/gcode/README.md

-# This dir is for shell script development.
+# This directory is for shell script development.